-Needless to say, Digital Technologies are not strangers to the public sector.
-Indeed, Digital Government (DG) has been the subject of extensive academic research showcasing frameworks, opportunities, and failures, the Global South included.
+Needless to say, digital technologies are not strangers to the public sector.
+Indeed, Digital Government (DG) has been the subject of extensive academic research that has showcased frameworks, opportunities, and failures, including in the Global South.
 Initially born as e-government, the use of Information and Communication Technologies (ICTs) in and by the public sector has evolved substantially over the years.
 E-governance, Transformational Government, Lean Government, Open Government, Smart Government, Intelligent Government, and Digital Government have been used to depict such interventions .

 Since its birth, the United Nations has measured its evolution biennially .
 It is, therefore, surprising that most of the literature on AI in the public sector remains oblivious to such a body of knowledge and research. .

-In that context, the critical dynamics between AI and ICTs, examined in a previous post, fall through the cracks, thus opening the door for public sector standalone AI implementations that could do more harm than good—as occurred earlier with government ICT investments.
-And, while AI indeed can be disruptive, that does not automatically imply past ICT investments must be obliterated.
-On the contrary, the core research and policy question demanding an answer is how AI could impact current ICT deployments in the sector.
+In that context, the critical dynamics between AI and ICTs, examined in a previous post, fall through the cracks, thereby opening the door to public sector standalone AI implementations that could do more harm than good—as occurred earlier with government ICT investments.
+And while AI can indeed be disruptive, that does not automatically imply that past ICT investments should be obliterated.
+On the contrary, the core research and policy question is how AI could impact current ICT deployments in the sector.

 For our purposes, DG can be defined as public investments in digital technologies targeting the modernization of the public sector to augment its capabilities, improve responsiveness and scale up public service delivery .
 How such investment decisions are reached is a unique trait of public institutions—unlike the always-hungry-for-profit business sector.
 Whether beneficiaries and other stakeholders are part of such decision processes is thus critical if the ultimate goal is to increase public value.
 DG comprises three interconnected pillars: Policy/participation, public administration, and service delivery.

-While some academic literature also highlights the same pillars , sequencing them is missing in action for the most part.
-Starting with the policy and participation pillar is essential to achieve optimal results from governance and public value perspectives.
-Whether such participation is via ICTs is less relevant than the fact that binding governance mechanisms should be in place to ensure stakeholder engagement is possible and meaningful.
+While some academic literature also highlights the same pillars , sequencing them is largely missing in action.
+The policy and participation pillar is essential to achieve optimal results from governance and public value perspectives.
+Whether such participation is via ICTs is less relevant than ensuring binding governance mechanisms are in place to enable and make stakeholder engagement possible and meaningful.
 In Global South countries with low ICT penetration, that is undoubtedly essential.
 In practice, service delivery is usually the starting point, thus ignoring the other two core pillars.
 Not surprisingly, failures are more than frequent .

 DG’s three pillars can also be framed within the three core areas of public value: legitimacy, capacity and public service impact.
 Indeed, stakeholder participation is central to any process legitimizing public sector investments or policymaking.
 Creating and deploying capacity within public administration is central to increasing its capabilities to deliver services effectively and at scale.
 Finally, service delivery is central to improving the public value of public institutions’ programs and projects.
 Such a convergence just confirms that DG is not merely a technology-driven process.
 Instead, it has to be posited within a democratic governance context in which public technology investments improve the population’s quality of life.
 The same goes for public sector investments in AI.